someguy171/welcome/guide.md

 GPU - The Graphics Processing Unit handles visuals.
 Your GPU is the most influential for performance in PC games.

+VRAM - Video RAM is a part of the GPU, and stores image data.
+Your GPU has a finite amount of it, so don't increase graphics settings past its maximum capacity.

 Motherboard - The body of the PC.
 All other components are seated on or are connected to the "mobo."

 Monitor - The screen that connects to your GPU in the PC.
 Usually 60Hz (fps), but can be 120Hz or 144Hz.